 - MFA often carries additional costs for licensing, whether using Office 365’s MFA capability or a third party program.

-While MFA is certainly a helpful addition to your church’s security plan, it is not a “silver bullet” that will solve all of your problems.
-MFA only covers certain types of breaches – it does not cover voice phishing, physical security, a lost USB stick, or an end-user falling for social engineering tricks.
-So, our first piece advice is that end-user security awareness training is the most important layer of security to which organizations must give their attention.
+At this point in the cybersecurity game, Multi-Factor Authentication is a necessary element of a basic user-security setup.
+The minor inconveniences of a slightly longer sign-in process and training are far outweighed by the extra level of security it provides.
+Of course, it is not a “silver bullet” that will solve all of your problems.
+MFA covers breaches at the log-in step, but it does not cover voice phishing, physical security, a lost USB stick, or an end-user falling for social engineering tricks.
+Tools like MFA must be coupled with solid end-user security awareness training, the most important layer of security to which organizations must give their attention.
 Awareness of the types of schemes employed by cyber criminals and others who would cause harm is the most effective protection against security threats.
 Nevertheless, MFA is an effective, accessible and easily-implemented step in creating a more secure environment for your church.

 Enable Ministry Partners has helped several churches seamlessly implement MFA and other security measures within their organization, and we are more than happy to talk with you about what this could look like for your church!
 For more information, email [email protected].